About the Surveying and Geomatics Program

 As a graduate of TROY’s surveying and geomatics sciences program, you’ll have opportunities to work as a surveyor with some of the most modern and precise satellite navigation systems and measurement devices.
 You’ll also gain a knowledge and understanding of legal issues ranging from boundary location to land development and environmental regulation.

 TROY surveying and geomatics sciences graduates play key roles in the design and construction of the nation’s buildings, roads, bridges, tunnels, water-supply systems and utilities.
 Depending on your area of expertise, you may find yourself designing and building computer systems for purposes such as land management, resource management, utility organization, traffic control and urban planning.
-Working as a surveyor, you can also help less developed countries to change their land ownership systems to promote economic growth and democracy.
+Working as a surveyor, you can also help less developed countries change their land ownership systems to promote economic growth and democracy.
 In fact, many surveyors also work toward environmental protection and efficient utilization of the earth’s resources.

 TROY is home to the only Accreditation Board for Engineering and Technology (ABET) accredited surveying and geomatics sciences program in the state of Alabama.
-In fact, the program, itself, is one of the few in the Southeastern United States.
+In fact, the program is one of the few in the Southeastern United States.
 When preparing to enroll, make sure you check out the program’s many foundation scholarships available specifically for surveying and geomatics sciences students.

 While pursing your degree with TROY, you will have opportunities to connect with professionals working in the field.
 This will allow you to gain insight into the careers that resonate with you.
 During the summers, you’ll also have the option to gain real-world experience by enrolling in the program’s summer co-op courses.